liamca/WikiSynonyms/README.md

 > WikiSQLConverter.exe "[File path of wiki SQL file]" "[SQL Server Connection String]"

-Note: this step will likley take a significant amount of time.
+Note: this step will likely take a significant amount of time.

 ### Step 3 - Create the Synonyms table